jrmenzel/vimix_os/docs/misc/device_tree.md

 To dump the device tree of [qemu](../development/run_on_qemu.md) run:

-> make PLATFORM=qemu qemu-dump-tree
+> make PLATFORM=qemu64 qemu-dump-tree

 To dump the device tree of [Spike](../development/run_on_spike.md) run:

-> make PLATFORM=spike spike-dump-tree
+> make PLATFORM=spike64 spike-dump-tree

 Both will generate `*.dtb` and `*.dts` files named after the current platform.
 Requires the dtc app.